10up/safe-redirect-manager/README.md

 plugin uploader ("Plugins" > "Add New" > "Upload Plugin").

 ## Non-English Usage
-Safe Redirect Manager is available in English, French, and Slovak.
-Instructions for translating the plugin into other languages are below.
+Safe Redirect Manager is available in English, French, Slovak, and Spanish.
+Instructions for translating the plugin into other languages is available on [Translating WordPress](https://translate.wordpress.org/projects/wp-plugins/safe-redirect-manager/).
+Many thanks to the [contributors on the translation teams](https://translate.wordpress.org/projects/wp-plugins/safe-redirect-manager/contributors/)!

 ## Configuration